Disclosure: This post is sponsored by Wagner. All opinions, images and love of DIY painting projects are 100% mine.

 And I did it – I found a way to paint a room in less time.
 We’re kind of (definitely) kicking ourselves for not looking into painting tools sooner because boy, we spent a lot of time getting those first few rooms painted.

 It’s okay.
-Now we know for next time.
-And I’m not even cringing at the thought of painting the walls in our Milwaukee house when we get back – you know those are going gray like our walls here, now that I’m obsessed with the color – because we have the best painting tools ever to use!
+Now we know for future rooms.
+And I’m not even cringing at the thought of painting the walls in our Milwaukee house when we get back because we have the best painting tools ever to use!

 This post contains affiliate links.
 This means if you click the link and buy something, I may receive a percentage of sales at no extra cost to you.